-When it comes to choosing your tennis racquet of choice, much of it boils down to personal preference and feel.
+When choosing your tennis racquet of choice, much of it boils down to personal preference and feel.

 The pro tour further reinforces this as if you've ever seen behind the scenes in the stringing room at a major tournament; you'll see string tension requests from players are wide-ranging.